Sphere

 - Dihedral angle: the solid angle (α) formed by the two half-planes.

-Surface Area of a Spherical Wedge
+Surface Area of a Spherical Lune

 - If the dihedral angle is measured in radians: \[ S_f = 2 \alpha_{\text{rad}} R^2 \]